kazcare/hangman/README.md

 Solve the puzzle before the hangman dies.

+It has 2 python files, run.py and word.py.

+run.py has the all the functionality code for the game and word.py has a list of words, from which a random word is chosen by computer.

 **GitHub repository** can be found by clicking <a href="https://github.com/kazcare/hangman" target="_blank" rel="noopener">**here**.</a> and the deployed **live link** for the website can be found by clicking <a href="https://han-man.herokuapp.com/" target="_blank" rel="noopener">**here**.</a>